SansGuidon/bookmarks/README.md

 ## Terraform
 See also [Infrastructure](#infrastructure)

+> Learn
+* [HashiCorp](https://www.hashicorp.com/resources) - Resource Library | Learn how to provision, secure , connect , and run any infrastructure for any application
 * [Kevin London](https://www.kevinlondon.com/2016/09/20/devops-from-scratch-pt-2.html) - (2016) DevOps from Scratch, Part 2: Amazon & Terraform
 * [Yevgeniy Brikman](https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c) - (2016) Why we use Terraform and not Chef, Puppet, Ansible, SaltStack, or CloudFormation
 * [Ádám Sándor](https://container-solutions.com/propagating-configuration-from-terraform-to-kubernetes-apps/) - (2018) Propagating configuration from Terraform to Kubernetes Apps